spoortimorabad/Smart-Waste-Management-system/README.md

  * After npm install -> to start project type "node main.js" in terminal.<br>
  The server will start running in localhost 3000.
 Open web Browser and type localhost:3000

- Check out the database for client and admin passwords.You can add,modify or remove the credentials as per you requirements by running sql commands.
+ Check out the database for client and admin passwords.You can add,modify or remove the credentials as per your requirements by running sql commands.